urllib3/urllib3/docs/advanced-usage.rst

 response content. :meth:`~response.HTTPResponse.stream` lets you iterate over chunks of the response content.

-.. note:: When using ``preload_content=False``, you should call
+.. note:: When using ``preload_content=False``, you need to manually release
-    :meth:`~response.HTTPResponse.release_conn` to release the http connection
-    back to the connection pool so that it can be re-used.
-Releases the connection back into the pool, should only be called if all data is read.
+    the HTTP connection back to the connection pool so that it can be re-used.

-* Additional notes for when using ``preload_content=False``;
+    To ensure the HTTP connection is in a valid state before being re-used all data should be read off the wire.

+    You can call the  :meth:`~response.HTTPResponse.drain_conn` which throws away data still on the wire, and you need to call before calling :meth:`~response.HTTPResponse.release_conn` to release the connection into the pool.

-  You can call the :meth:`~response.HTTPResponse.close` to close the connection, but this call doesn’t return it to the pool and throws away data on the wire.
+    You can call the :meth:`~response.HTTPResponse.close` to close the connection, but this call doesn’t return the connection to the pool, throws away the unread data on the wire, and leaves the connection in an undefined protocol state.

-  You can call the  :meth:`~response.HTTPResponse.drain_conn` which throws away data still on the wire, and you need to call before :meth:`~response.HTTPResponse.release_conn` if there is unread data.

-  When using ``preload_content=False`` (the default setting) that the ConnectionPool will release the connection for you.
+    This is desirable if you prefer not reading data from the socket to re-using the HTTP connection.

 However, you can also treat the :class:`~response.HTTPResponse` instance as a file-like object.
 This allows you to do buffering: